jundalisay/spblist/content/en/research/sarkar/sociology/part-03c.md

 So states and scriptures, societies and religions, acquire significance only insofar as they develop humanity to the maximum through learning, culture, physical health and economic plenty.

-It is for the sake of developing humanity that civilization has so many institutions of different kinds, that states take their various forms, that theories proliferate, and that the scriptures abound in ordinances and regulations.
+It is for the sake of developing humanity that:

-What in the world does the state stand for, what is the use of all these regulations, and what are the marvels of civilization for, if people are prevented from manifesting themselves, if they do not get the opportunity to build good physiques, to invigorate their intelligence with knowledge, or to broaden their hearts with love and compassion?
+- civilization has so many institutions of different kinds
+- states take their various forms
+- theories proliferate
+- the scriptures abound in ordinances and regulations.

+If people:
+- are prevented from manifesting themselves
+- do not get the opportunity to:
+  - build good physiques
+  - invigorate their intelligence with knowledge
+  - to broaden their hearts with love and compassion
+then:
+- what does the state stand for?
+- what is the use of all these regulations?
+- what are the marvels of civilization for?

 If, instead of tending to lead human beings to the goal of life, the state stands in the way, it cannot command loyalty, because humanity is superior to the state.

-According to Rabindranath Tagore, “Justice and law at the cost of humanity is like a stone instead of bread.
+According to Rabindranath Tagore: “Justice and law at the cost of humanity is like a stone instead of bread.
 Maybe that stone is rare and valuable, but it cannot remove hunger.”

 It is customary to give preference to social value over human value.

-Sadvipras want to strike at the root of this custom.
+**Sadvipras want to strike at the root of this custom.**

 For them, human value takes precedence over social value.

 Human beings form the society, and hence human value must lay the foundation for the social value.

 In other words, those who show respect to human value will be entitled to social value.

+Human value means:
-It was mentioned earlier that human value means nothing but to treat the joys and sorrows, hopes and aspirations of human beings sympathetically, and see them merged in Cosmic Consciousness and established in divine majesty.
+- treating the joys and sorrows
+- hopes and aspirations of human beings sympathetically
+- seeing them merged in Cosmic Consciousness and established in divine majesty.

 If one is to elevate oneself to that sublime height, he or she will have to be supplied with an environment suitable to his or her physical, mental and spiritual existence.

 It is the birthright of everyone to make headway in their trifarious existence.

 It is the duty of society to accord recognition to this human right.
 Society has failed to do its duty, and that is why life is full of sorrow and suffering.

 No one can say for certain that no great person might have emerged from among those wayward urchins whom we are wont to slight and hate.